da-yauhenzadziarkouski/wai-tabs/README.md

 - `role="tab"` is used as a selector to query all navigation items.
 - `aria-orientation` (`"horizontal"`/`"vertical"`) attribute is for internal handling the key codes correctly while using keyboard.
 It's optional, if your tabs list is horizontal.
 - `tabindex` (`"0"`/`"-1"`) to make elements focusable or restrict focus instead.
-- `aria-selected` (`"true"`/`"false"`) see https://w3c.github.io/aria/#aria-selected Additionally, `aria-selected="true"` determines an initial index that's utilized internally while using arrow keys to focus on a certain tab.
+- `aria-selected` (`"true"`/`"false"`) see https://w3c.github.io/aria/#aria-selected Additionally, `aria-selected="true"` determines an initial index that's utilized internally while using arrow keys to focus on a tab.
 - `aria-controls` tab attribute along with the tab panel `id` to query all associated pane elements.
-- `aria-hidden` is used to mark the pane as hidden for screen readers.
+- `aria-hidden` is used to mark the pane as hidden to screen readers.

 So, you should add attributes stated above to let the widget work.
 The script itself doesn't assert custom error messages to keep it lightweight.